The six most common tax problems for gig economy workers

 Have questions about how gig work affects your taxes?
-Check out our Guide to Gig Worker Taxes.
+Check out our Guide to Independent Contractor Taxes.

 Gig economy jobs turn workers into small business owners

 Many people are surprised that as an independent contractor, they actually own a small business in the eyes of the IRS.
 And small businesses have extra tax rules – and potentially more IRS audits and notices.
 This is true whether your gig economy job is your primary source of income or your side hustle.

 It’s important to know that filing taxes as an independent contractor can get complicated.
 You’ll usually have more requirements to file and pay taxes.
 That means things like: